jinroh/kadoh/README.md

 To launch you own DHT, you can use our built in scripts.
 The `dht` executable from the `bin/` directory is made for you.
 You can start different kind of DHT by writing a little configuration file in `json`.
 Examples can be found from the `lib/config` directory.

-Here is an explanation of such configurations (be aware that comments are normally not allowed in JSON files) :
+Here is an explanation of such configurations (be aware that comments are not allowed in JSON files) :

 ```json
 {